Holiday rentals in Albufeira

 Whatever time of year you visit Albufeira, sunny days are almost guaranteed, thanks to the region’s mild Mediterranean climate.
 Average highs in spring and fall are in the upper 60s to 70s Fahrenheit.
 Summer temperatures are in the 70s and 80s (July and August are the hottest months).
 In addition to your usual beach wear, pack a light jacket for evenings, which can get cool.
 Even winter is relatively tame, with temperatures rarely dipping below the 60s, and only a few days of rain each month.

-What are the top things to do in Albufeira?
+Top things to do in Albufeira

 Against a backdrop of orange-red cliffs, you’ll find miles of soft sand and water as warm as a swimming pool.
 Albufeira’s two main beaches, Praia dos Pescadores near old town and Praia do Túnel to the west, may be bustling with families, jet skiers, and sunbathers, but they’re exceptionally clean and easy to access from town.
 Keep following the shoreline in either direction to find quieter beaches perfect for picnicking and snorkeling.
 Be sure to stop at Olheiros de Água Doce, where freshwater springs bubble up on the sand during low tide.